Federico Laredo Brú: Rise to power

-Laredo Brú's rise to power began in January 1936 as Vice President.
-When Miguel Mariano Gómez, son of former president José Miguel Gómez, won the presidential election, strongman Fulgencio Batista engineered the impeachment of Gómez in December 1936 for having vetoed a bill to create rural schools under army control.
+Laredo Brú's rise to power began on May 20, 1936 as Vice President.
+When Miguel Mariano Gómez, son of former president José Miguel Gómez, won the 1936 presidential election, strongman Fulgencio Batista engineered the impeachment of Gómez in December 1936 for having vetoed a bill to create rural schools under army control.
 Federico Laredo Brú served the concluding years of Gómez' term leading the way for an ambitious Batista.

 Social and economic programs

 Under Federico Laredo Brú, amnesties were granted including to the brutal, former dictator Gerardo Machado and the Cuban Congress passed many social welfare measures as well as laws creating pensions, insurance, minimum wages, and limited working hours.

 In 1937 Laredo Brú pushed for the passage of the Law of Sugar Coordination which organized small farmers into cooperatives and unionized agricultural workers, guaranteed tenant farmers a share of their crop and that they were not to be deprived of their fields if they worked them.